Skip to main content

 #

 • Concept Explanation: Swift string comparison uses “Canonical Equivalence”.
-This means if two strings look the same, they are equal, even if the underlying Unicode composition differs.
+This means that if two strings look the same, they are equal, even if the underlying Unicode composition is different.

 • Key Syntax: ==, !=, hasPrefix(), hasSuffix()